Continuing Education Activity

 Riehl melanosis typically presents as patchy to diffuse pigmentation, often with a slightly scaly skin surface and satellite pigmented follicular-based macules.
 The reticular pattern is often observed at the center of the pigmented areas.

 Some patients complain of erythema, edema, and pruritus preceding the occurrence of the pigmentation.
-This inflammatory phase suggests the onset as an ordinary contact dermatitis caused by allergens when came into contact with the skin.
+This inflammatory phase suggests the onset as an ordinary contact dermatitis caused by allergens when they came into contact with the skin.

-Different shades of brown could be encountered, depending on the severity of dermatitis, skin type, and causal agents (black, purple, blue-black, pale brown or gray-brown).
+Different shades of brown could be encountered, depending on the severity of dermatitis, skin type, and causal agents (black, purple, blue-black, pale brown, or gray-brown).

 Sites of involvement are variable, depending on the allergen responsible.
 Pigmented cosmetic dermatitis involves usually the face (forehead, zygomatic and temple regions), whereas textile contact dermatitis more often involves axillary borders; sparing the vault.
 When the allergens implicated are photosensitizers, the pigmentation is more pronounced in sun-exposed areas.

-Dermoscopy may represent a non-invasive aid to clinical diagnosis of Riehl melanosis.
+Dermoscopy may represent a non-invasive aid to the clinical diagnosis of Riehl melanosis.
 The most common observed findings are pseudonetworks, gray dots or granules, and telangiectatic vessels.

-Reflectance confocal microscopy correlates with the conventional histopathologic examination and may show pigment incontinence, mildly refractive cells corresponding to infiltrated lymphocytes, dilated vessels, and features of basal layer liquefaction including obscured papillary rims, total or partial obliteration of the ring-like structures around the dermal papillae.
+Reflectance confocal microscopy of biopsies correlates with the conventional histopathologic examination and may show pigment incontinence, mildly refractive cells corresponding to infiltrated lymphocytes, dilated vessels, and features of basal layer liquefaction including obscured papillary rims, total or partial obliteration of the ring-like structures around the dermal papillae.

 Patch testing is recommended in diagnosing RM.
 Closed patch testing should be performed with standard series, cosmetic series, fragrance series, and patient’s products.
 If photoallergy is suspected, photo-patch testing should be carried out.
 Patch test sites may show papule, vesicle, or brown pigment.
 Given the low concentration of the allergen in cosmetic and fragrance series, repeated open application test (ROAT) are needed if closed patch testing is negative or equivocal.
 If ROAT performed on the flexor forearm skin is equivocal, the patient’s product could be applied to the face or other affected areas.